-By attaching heat baths with temperatures $T_1 \le T_{\rm c} \le T_2$ at the ends of the one-dimensional Hamiltonian Potts model, we realize steady heat conduction accompanied by phase coexistence.
-We find that the interface temperature again deviates from the equilibrium transition temperature and consistent with the prediction of global thermodynamics.
-This results confirms that the stabilization of metastable states and the violation of local equilibrium are universal consequences of non-equilibrium first-order transitions, independent of system dimensionality.
-Our results therefore establish a minimal model for exploring the fundamental limits of thermodynamic descriptions in non-equilibrium steady states.
+By attaching heat baths with temperatures $T_1 < T_{\rm c} < T_2$ at the ends of the one-dimensional Hamiltonian Potts model, we realize steady heat conduction accompanied by phase coexistence.
+We find that the interface temperature again deviates from the equilibrium transition temperature and is consistent with the prediction of global thermodynamics.
+These results confirm that the stabilization of metastable states and the violation of local equilibrium are universal consequences of nonequilibrium first-order transitions, independent of system dimensionality.
+Our results therefore establish a minimal model for exploring the fundamental limits of thermodynamic descriptions in nonequilibrium steady states.

 The remainder of this paper is organized as follows.
 In Sec. \ref{previous}, we review previous studies on the two-dimensional Hamiltonian-Potts model and global thermodynamics.
 In Secs. \ref{Model} and \ref{Results}, we present the details of the one-dimensional Hamiltonian-Potts model and the results of numerical simulations, respectively.
 Finally, we summarize our findings in Sec. \ref{Conclusion}.